This is a guide covering lens flares.

 The best solutions are those that combine aesthetic aim with technological excellence.

-One useful strategy is to position items in your shot to block any flare-inducing light sources partially or totally.
+One useful strategy is positioning items in your shot to block any flare-inducing light sources partially or totally.

 Even if the problem light source is not in the image, photographing from a position where it is occluded can help prevent flare.